4 Critical phases of a go-to-market strategy (Updated 2022)By Courtney Hinz

 - What could prevent your solution from being adopted by your target market?

-Research the feasibility of your product
+Go-to-market activities: Research the financial feasibility of your product

 - Does the technology needed to run your product already exist?